 8. Be optimistic

 You may not have wanted a break as much as your partner did.
 But that doesn’t necessarily mean your partner wants to be out of it.
 It is easy to think negatively in such situations, but that is not going to help should your partner want to come back and work things out.
-So try to be optimistic and be your best.
+So try to be optimistic and work towards the rejuvenation of your mind and your relationship.

 9. Set communication boundaries

 A relationship break is no good when you are constantly messaging each other and arguing about things.
-A break from your relationship must be physical as well as emotional.
+A break from your relationship must be done both physically and emotionally.
 So cut off all communication with your partner for the set period, except in the case of unavoidable circumstances.
 You can discuss those when you set ground rules for it.

 10. Trust your partner